Vynatu/Menu/README.md

 artisan make:menu MainMenu
 ```

-> I personally suggest you put your Menus in a sub-folder (app/Menus).
+> We suggest you put your Menus in a sub-folder (app/Menus).

 > Or you can make the class yourself: